 The growth of eLearning isn’t just about online courses.
 Many of the technological advancements in the education industry are about what happens inside the classroom.
 Technology such as computers, laptops, tablets and smartphones become more and more present in our lives.
 So, it makes sense for these useful tools to be gaining a much greater presence in the classroom, too.
-Most schools, colleges, universities and other training centres are already exploring how to incorporate new technologies into their course structure.
+Most schools, colleges, universities and other training centres are already exploring how to incorporate new technologies into their course structure (even artificial intelligence).
 Blended learning in the classroom uses the best of both worlds.
-They take the best of what traditional classroom learning and eLearning has to offer and put them together, to produce a learning experience that offers the most value possible.
+They take the best of what traditional classroom learning and e-learning has to offer and put them together, to produce a learning experience that offers the most value possible.

 Why is blended learning so effective?

 Blended learning experiences are incredibly effective as they offer students the benefits of both virtual learning and traditional learning.

 Students can take advantage of on the go learning exercises.
 Nowadays, they can use their smartphone or tablet, in order to fit their coursework in around their other commitments.
 Access to a digital learning platform also allows students to receive instant feedback on their work, thanks to automated assessments.

 However, the unique thing about a blended learning programme is that students get all these benefits as well as the real life community of a physical classroom.